Men’s Olympic road race UK start time and TV channel information

-Tokyo 2020: Men’s Olympic road race UK start time and TV channel information
+Tokyo 2020: Men’s Olympic cycling road race UK start time and TV channel information

 Tadej Pogacar is primed to win gold after a superb performance to defend his Tour de France title last Sunday